litentry/litentry-docs/src/mobile-app/mobile-app.md

 Download Litentry Authenticator v1.1.1 from [Android App Store](https://play.google.com/store/apps/details?id=com.litentryauthenticator)

 ### Mobile App Abstract

-Personal users would like to use an Wallet Application to manage all its identities, it could also become a Hub connected to different interest IoT devices.
-For example, directly buying the authorization or the data from other IoT devices.
+Litentry users can use a Wallet Application to manage all their identities, it could also become a Hub connected to different IoT devices that they are interested in.
+For example, the user could directly buy the authorization or the data from IoT devices.
 With the advantage of GPS of mobile phone, it could further integrate with LBS (Location Based Services).

-In order to work in a fully decentralized scenario, itself also need to integrate a light client, where could keep a user's private key in a secure environment provided by Android or iOS.
+In order to work in a fully decentralized scenario, the mobile app itself needs to integrate a light client, where a user's private key can be stored in a secure environment provided by Android or iOS.

-Mobile Application Screenshots:
+### Mobile Application Screenshots:

 For the step to step guide on use Litentry Authenticator please refer to [this article](https://www.litentry.com/post/play-litentry-dapps-with-ipfs-part-1).